We've all encountered a colleague or employee who pushes the limits of their manager's patience.

 Now it's time to sit down with the employee and discuss the issue more seriously.

 Next, state the level of improvement you expect to see over the next month or so.
-Perhaps you want them be no more than five minutes late across the period, or be on time for 95% of their shifts.
+Perhaps you want them to be no more than five minutes late across the period, or be on time for 95% of their shifts.

 Reiterate the impacts that their lateness has had on the business, and outline the consequences of non-improvement.
 Give them a written warning.